Cat: Fighting

-Cats also tend to play with toys more when they are hungry.
-Owing to the close similarity between play and hunting, cats prefer to play with objects that resemble prey, such as small furry toys that move rapidly, but rapidly lose interest.
-They become habituated to a toy they have played with before.
-String is often used as a toy, but if it is eaten, it can become caught at the base of the cat's tongue and then move into the intestines, a medical emergency which can cause serious illness, even death.
-Owing to the risks posed by cats eating string, it is sometimes replaced with a laser pointer's dot, which cats may chase.

 Reproduction

+The cat secretes and perceives pheromones.
 Female cats, called queens, are polyestrous with several estrus cycles during a year, lasting usually 21 days.
-They are usually ready to mate between early February and August.
+They are usually ready to mate between early February and August in northern temperate zones and throughout the year in equatorial regions.

 Several males, called tomcats, are attracted to a female in heat.
 They fight over her, and the victor wins the right to mate.
 At first, the female rejects the male, but eventually, the female allows the male to mate.
 The female utters a loud yowl as the male pulls out of her because a male cat's penis has a band of about 120–150 backward-pointing penile spines, which are about 1 mm long; upon withdrawal of the penis, the spines may provide the female with increased sexual stimulation, which acts to induce ovulation.

 After mating, the female cleans her vulva thoroughly.
 If a male attempts to mate with her at this point, the female attacks him.
 After about 20 to 30 minutes, once the female is finished grooming, the cycle will repeat.
 Because ovulation is not always triggered by a single mating, females may not be impregnated by the first male with which they mate.
 Furthermore, cats are superfecund; that is, a female may mate with more than one male when she is in heat, with the result that different kittens in a litter may have different fathers.

 The morula forms 124 hours after conception.
 At 148 hours, early blastocysts form.
 At 10–12 days, implantation occurs.
 The gestation of queens lasts between 64 and 67 days, with an average of 65 days.